Tak783/healthmax/README.md

 6. Move generic supporting views into a shared components package (same with `DesignSystem`)
 7. Use a new quiz service instead of saving data manually
 8. Add missing UI states — e.g., when Apple Health permission is skipped
-9. Other suggestions as doumented earlier in README
+9. Other suggestions as documented earlier in README
-10. Perioding Background refresh (as discussed earlier) when app is in the forergound
+10. Periodic Background refresh (as discussed earlier) when app is in the forergound
-11. Accessibity (even with colour scheme) & voice over
+11. Accessibility (even with colour scheme) & voice over
 12. Adhere to this `https://codershigh.github.io/guidelines/ios/human-interface-guidelines/technologies/healthkit/index.html` i.e. refering to HealthKit or using apples Icons
 13. Add an upsell screen for blood type as its an odd thing to ask